AitorPereira/Automation/README.md

 •	Concepts Explored: Automation, data analysis, CSV parsing, web scraping, file handling, and basic backend logic.

- Each project has its own README.md with detailed instructions, but here’s a quick overview:

 ⸻

 ### 📂 Projects Overview